 A fantastic Premium Gem with beautiful bright lustrous surfaces and a sharp strike.
 The eye appeal is outstanding!

 Beautifully frosted surfaces blend yellow, orange, and green pastels into fantastic eye appeal.
-Only a single 67+ coin has graded finer at NGC.
+Only three 67+ coins have graded finer at NGC.

 CAC.
 Flashy bright gold luster and very high-end for the grade.

 CAC.
 Well struck with rich satiny luster and pleasing surfaces.
 A scarce issue with just 6,749 struck.

 CAC.
 Rich yellow-gold luster over very attractive original surfaces.

 Rich gold luster with a very faint rose tint.
 The strike is sharp and the surfaces are nearly mark-free.